ZhangLab-DeepNeuroCogLab/CSEGG/README.md

 - --start_task : To resume the training from certain task.
 - --sgg : To activate Stage 2 for Learning Scenario S2, S3.
 (This argument is not present in Learning Scenario S1).
 - --continual : To choose which CSEGG model to train.
-  - Learning Scenario S1 :- "replay_10", "ewc", "replay_100".
+  - Learning Scenario S1 :- "replay_10", "ewc", "replay_100", "packnet", "ras" (Our new model.
+See RAS.md for details and ras folder for the code.
+  .)
 To train "naive", exclude this argument from training command.
-  - Learning Scenario S2 :- "replay_10", "ewc", "replay_20".
+  - Learning Scenario S2 :- "replay_10", "ewc", "replay_20", "packnet", "ras".
 To train "naive", exclude this argument from training command.
-  - Learning Scenario S3 :- "replay_10".
+  - Learning Scenario S3 :- "replay_10", "ras".
 To train "naive", exclude this argument from training command.

 Evaluation:
 - --num-gpus : Number of GPUs used for testing.